Solar Charging System for Electric Cars

 • 240v Level 2 Charger

-• Tesla Model S – Tesla Model S can run at a maximum of 6 hours
+• Tesla Model S – Tesla Model S can run for up to 6 hours

 • Tesla Model X – up to 6 hours